Have made my decision, will reply when poll is held: Rahul on being Cong chief again | Politics

 - India

-Congress leader Rahul Gandhi on Friday said he has made his decision on whether he will become the next party president and will reply only when the elections are held.
+Congress leader Rahul Gandhi on Friday said he has made his decision on whether he will become the next party president and asserted that he will give his reasons if he does not contest.

+The former Congress president also hit back at the BJP over its 'Parivar Bachao' remark, saying the yatra is being undertaken to undo the damage done by the BJP-RSS of spreading hatred in the country.

+Speaking to the media during the 'Bharat Jodo Yatra', which started from Kanyakumari on Thursday, Gandhi said he is not leading the yatra and is only participating in it.

+''I will get some understanding about myself and this beautiful country from yatra, and in these two-three months, I will be a little wiser,'' he told reporters leaving everyone in splits.

-Responding to questions on whether he will lead the Congress once again after he resigned from the post in 2019 taking moral responsibility for the party's poll drubbing in the Lok Sabha elections, he said, ''I've made my decision; I'm very clear and I'll reply when Congress president election takes place.'' ''It will become very clear whether I become president or not when the party elections take place.
-Please wait for that day,'' Gandhi told reporters.
+''I've made my decision; I'm very clear and I'll reply when Congress president election takes place,'' he said responding to questions on whether he will lead the Congress once again.

+''It will become very clear whether I become president or not when the party elections take place.
+Please wait for that day,'' Gandhi said.

+''If I don't contest the Congress president election, you can ask me and I'll reply why I did not,'' he told reporters.

+Gandhi had resigned as the Congress president in 2019 taking moral responsibility for the party's poll drubbing in the Lok Sabha elections.
+Sonia Gandhi was appointed as the interim Congress president after Rahul Gandhu refused to withdraw his resignation.

+Nominations for the Congress president's election will begin on September 24 and will end on September 30, and in case of a contest the election will be held on October 17 and the counting on October 19.

-He said he was not leading this yatra (''Bharat Jodo Yatra'' from Kanyakumari to Kashmir) and was only participating in it.
+Gandhi said he was not leading the yatra (''Bharat Jodo Yatra'' from Kanyakumari to Kashmir) and was only participating in it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)